TIBCOSoftware/snappydata/docs/GettingStarted.md

 You can download and install the latest version of TIBCO ComputeDB from [here](https://edelivery.tibco.com/storefront/index.ep).
 Refer to the [documentation](/install.md) for installation steps.

 ## Getting Started
 Multiple options are provided to get started with TIBCO ComputeDB.
-You can run TIBCO ComputeDB on your laptop using any of the following options:
+Easiest way to get going with ComputeDB is on your laptop.
+You can also use any of the following options:

 *	On-premise clusters